ppant/ppant.github.io/_posts/2019-05-06-git-push-up-to-a-certain-commit.md

 permalink: /2019/05/06/git-push-up-to-a-certain-commit/
 ---
 This is a quick share on git.
-**Scenario:** I want to push my local changes to git but am having a few commits which I don&#8217;t want to push now.
+**Scenario:** I want to push my local changes to git but am having a few commits which I don't want to push now.
 In other words, I just want to push changes till a certain commit.
 **Solution:**
 ````git
 $git push  <remotename><commit SHA>:<remote_branch_name>